 - The regulations continue to contain a special rule for “highly compensated” employees who are paid total annual compensation of $134,004 or more, raised from $100,000 previously.

-In an in-depth article in the NY Times, it is suggested that small companies begin by determining which employees will be affected, and those that frequently work 45-50 hours in that $40K area will need to either have their hours reduced/monitored or salaries bumped so they will be exempt.
+In an in-depth article in the NY Times, Small Businesses Worry About Adjusting for Overtime Rules, it is suggested that small companies begin by determining which employees will be affected, and those that frequently work 45-50 hours in that $40K area will need to either have their hours reduced/monitored or salaries bumped so they will be exempt.

 Keep in mind that if you are reducing hours, you may need to hire more employees.
 Given these new regulations, many small businesses may consider hiring more hourly staff to reduce the overtime hours of their existing staff.